“Vision without traction is merely hallucination.”― Gino Wickman, Traction: Get a Grip on Your Business

 Think of your marketing leader as a master chef.
 If you want to open a restaurant (even if you start out as a hot dog stand) you first need a skilled chef to design a menu and create a vision before your staff can execute on it.
 When it comes to building your marketing program, you need a marketing leader first before any longer-term growth can happen.

 Your marketing leader, or master chef, will be able to take your marketing program from ad hoc, disjointed, and fuzzy to clear and focused.
 This will allow for more strategic and sustained pushes toward the next level of revenue, which will only be enhanced as they layer on additional marketing processes and talent.

 Over the years, I’ve learned the value of aligned, sustained, and strategic marketing programs.
-Authentic Brand’s Marketing Traction methodology and marketing leadership offerings provide the strategy and energy needed to get your brand to its next level of growth.
+Our Authentic Growth™ Methodology and marketing leadership offerings provide the strategy and energy needed to get your brand to its next level of growth.
 Let’s connect to help you get started!

 - Authentic Brand Selected as Fast 50 Honoree by Minneapolis / St. Paul Business Journal - September 6, 2023

 - Healthcare marketing tips from experienced fractional CMOs - September 6, 2023